 Input and risk identification

 The risk register contains about 50 risks.
-Out of the 50 risks, 14 are selected as top risks that will be subjected to monitoring activities.
+Out of the 50 risks, 12 are selected as top risks that will be subjected to monitoring activities.
 Out of these, eight risks are currently considered key Group risks and have been assigned primary focus for the coming year.
-For our key risks and how they are managed, click here.
 The ultimate prioritization of key risks for each year is decided by Group Management and presented to the Audit Committee.

 Eight key risks